redhat-oraex/tekton-pipeline-provisioning/README.md

 # Tekton Pipeline Provisioning

 - **Task 1:** Clone App Repository
   - Apparently openshift pipelines already comes with a task ready to perform this objective.
-Do it like [this](#Git-Clone-Task)
+Do it like [this](#Git-Clone-Task).
 - **Task 2:** Maven Build
   - Build .war from source code
   - Send .war to Nexus